Canada

 "What kind of jewelry does the Eastern Bunny wear? - 14 carrot gold!"

-After a dozen of iterations, a child would probably get enough candy and egg fun, so other things to do at the park would come handy.
-The most interesting one is the Raptor Centre where birds of pray live.
+After a dozen of iterations, a child would probably get enough candy and egg fun, so other things to do at the park would come in handy.
+The most interesting one is the Raptor Centre where birds of prey live.
 Each hour a park staff would have a presentation with some of those birds including owls, hawks and others.

 The park has a small farm with cute sheep and goats as well as some rabbits and chicks.
 You can even pet them if you're lucky.

-Halfway through the egg hunt I noticed that some people had a small piece of paper for what looked like a scavenger hunt.
+Halfway through the egg hunt, I noticed that some people had a small piece of paper for what looked like a scavenger hunt.

 I was right.
 Six stations located all over the park, six clues that had to be solved in sequence would help you reveal a password to seize a grant prize - some more candies.